Most Engineering degrees at WashU require two semesters of calculus-based physics with lab.

 - This is a calculus-based introduction to physics that provides an in-depth study of classical and modern physics, including an emphasis on relativity and quantum mechanics.
 Independent study, daily reading, daily and weekly homework assignments, and active class participation are integral components of this course sequence.
 More information about the structure of Physics 197 and 198 is on the course website.

-- Students who use AP credit to test out of the first semester of Physics cannot enroll in Physics 198; they must enroll in Physics 118 for the second semester.
+- Students who use AP credit to test out of the first semester of Physics may enroll in Physics 198 in the Spring semester.

 First-Year Student Registration